 Cliff Wiegers, CFP, TEP, CH.F.C., CLU, B.Comm.

-Financial Planner, Manulife Securities Investment Services Inc.
+Financial Planner, Manulife Wealth Inc.

 Insurance Representative, Wiegers Financial and Insurance Planning Services Ltd.